-Problem sets will be based on lecture material, and generally will be due via Gradescope submission at the beginning of the Wednesday/Thursday lecture.
-Since solutions to the problem sets will be posted following the final Thursday lecture, late problem sets are not permitted and will receive a zero.
+Problem sets will be based on lecture material, and generally will be due via Gradescope submission after the Wednesday/Thursday lecture.
+Since solutions to the problem sets will be posted following the submission deadline, late problem sets are not permitted and will receive a zero.

 Quizzes (~15 mins) will be based on the homework problems, and will be given on the lecture following the homework due date (typically on the next Monday/Tuesday).
 Each quiz will be graded on a 10-point scale.
 Your problem sets will likely not be graded and returned to you before the quiz, so please study the posted solutions to the problem sets in order to prepare for the quiz.
-The two lowest scores will be dropped, but if you miss a quiz without prior arrangement, you will be given a zero.
+The two lowest scores will be dropped.
+If you miss a quiz, you will be given a zero.